SumoLogic/sumologic-documentation/docs/search/search-query-language/parse-operators/parse-keyvalue-formatted-logs.md

 ---
 id: parse-keyvalue-formatted-logs
+title: Parse Keyvalue Formatted Logs
 ---

-# Parse Keyvalue Formatted Logs

 Typically, log files contain information that follow a key-value pair structure.
 The keyvalue operator allows you to get values from a log message by specifying the key paired with each value.